Windows 10 Will Cut Off Devices With Older CPUs

 doesn't run needed apps

-They're also doing the opposite (Score:4, Interesting)
+They're also doing the opposite (Score:5, Interesting)

 They're blocking patches to older OSes if you run them on newer hardware. (http://www.pcworld.com/article/3181814/windows/microsoft-says-its-blocking-windows-7-8-patches-on-latest-amd-intel-chips.html)